wilsonpage/blog/_posts/2015-01-17-the-perfect-amd-setup.markdown

 ### A better solution

-I was discussing this problem with [James Burke](http://twitter.com/jrburke) and he kindly wrote a small command-line tool called [`adapt-pkg-main`](http://github.com/jrburke/adapt-pkg-main) to help.
+I was discussing this problem with [James Burke](http://twitter.com/jrburke) and he kindly wrote a small command-line tool called '[adapt-pkg-main](http://github.com/jrburke/adapt-pkg-main)' to help.
 The documentation in the repo is thorough, but I'll try to outline briefly how it works.

 #### Step One: Package main adapters

-*Adapt-pkg-main* will look for packages in a given packages directory (eg. `bower_components/`).
+[*Adapt-pkg-main*](http://github.com/jrburke/adapt-pkg-main) will look for packages in a given packages directory (eg. `bower_components/`).
 For each package in the directory it will look for a package description file (eg. `bower.json`, `package.json`).
 Both `bower.json` and `package.json` have the convention of a `"main"` attribute which declares the package's entry point (eg. `cool-package/cool-package.js`).

-*Adapt-pkg-main* will use this `"main"` value to create a new 'adapter' module for each package like so:
+[*Adapt-pkg-main*](http://github.com/jrburke/adapt-pkg-main) will use this `"main"` value to create a new 'adapter' module for each package like so:

 **Main file:** `bower_components/cool-package/cool-package.js`<br/>
 **Created adapter:** `bower_components/cool-package.js`